Mersharch/GigSama-Db-Ai/README.md

 - **Node.js / Express**: The backend is built using Node.js and Express, providing a RESTful API for user authentication and project management.

-- **Database**: [Specify the database used, e.g., MongoDB, PostgreSQL, etc.], which stores user data and project information.
+- **Database**: PostgreSQL, which stores user data and project information.

 ## Design Decisions